new MiniLogger(contextopt, confopt, baseContextopt)

 Name Type Attributes Description

-The method name or function to create a logger for
+The method name, function, or configuration to create a logger for.

 Logger